Burpee and Mills

 Burpee and Mills is a township in the Canadian province of Ontario.

+Located in the Manitoulin District, the township had a population of 382 in the 2021 Canadian census.
+Industries include tourism, agriculture, aquaculture, and logging.
 It was formed on January 1, 1998, through the annexation of the unorganized geographic township of Mills by Burpee Township.

-Located in the Manitoulin District, the township had a population of 343 in the 2016 Canadian census.
-Industries include tourism, agriculture, aquaculture, and logging.
+It is named after Isaac Burpee and David Mills.

 Communities

 The township comprises the communities of Burpee, Elizabeth Bay, Evansville and Poplar.